Endodontist Marketing

 Common Endodontist Marketing Mistakes

-Most endodontic marketing fails not from bad intentions but from applying general dental frameworks to a specialty practice environment.
-These five mistakes compound over time.
+Most endodontic marketing fails not from bad intentions but, instead, from applying general dental frameworks to a specialty practice environment.
+Consequently, these five mistakes compound over time.

 01